 - Development of new rapid molecular techniques for application to drinking water, aquaculture, and stormwater

-If interested in any of the previous projects listed, please contact Dr. Noble, as she is actively searching for qualified students interested in pursuing graduate education at UNC Chapel Hill
+If interested in these areas please contact Dr. Noble, as she is actively searching for qualified students interested in pursuing graduate education at UNC Chapel Hill.